 - When this is set to No (or if the setting is hidden), the website offers event-level registration.
 When a registrant selects Register now, the event website shows a list of passes available, each of which provides access to one or more specific sessions and can also show a different price.
 Registrants can choose the pass that best matches their needs, but can't make custom session selections.

 - Sessions list: Each session is typically a single presentation, class, discussion, or webinar.
-This table repeats the information also shown in the calender.
+This table repeats the information also shown in the calendar.
 You can also create or edit sessions here.